 November 2020 – As of November 1st, 2020, SPA Sustainability has started a new strategic cooperation with the Eindhoven-based consultancy Duneworks.
 The goals of DuneWorks fit very well with those of SPA Sustainability, as the company is specialised in the societal aspects of the transition towards an inclusive and sustainable climate.
 The cooperation will entail European as well as Dutch national and local projects.
 See for more information the website of Duneworks here.

-September 2020 – For the scientific council of the Dutch political party GroenLinks (WBGL), SPA Sustainability edited a book with scenarios and articles giving an impression of how a circular society in 2050 could look like.
+September 2020 – For the scientific council of the Dutch political party GroenLinks (WBGL), SPA Sustainability started editing a book with scenarios and articles giving an impression of how a circular society in 2050 could look like.
 The book discusses not only possible technological innovations upto 2050, but also the social innovations that would have to with them.
 Risks and benefits of the transition towards a circular society are discussed.